djeada/Frontend-Notes/notes/05_javascript_frameworks.md

 ## State Management Tools

 State management is crucial in front-end development, especially for applications with complex data flows and interactions.
 Various state management tools and libraries can help manage application state efficiently.
-Here, we'll cover some of the most popular state management tools: Redux, Vuex, MobX, NgRx, and Recoil.
+Below, we'll cover some of the most popular state management tools: Redux, Vuex, MobX, NgRx, and Recoil.

 ### Redux